Raiders sign tight end Jared Cook

-ALAMEDA, Calif.
-(AP) -- The Oakland Raiders signed free-agent tight end Jared Cook on Thursday.
+A film session with quarterback Derek Carr proved to be the final straw to get Cook to sign a two-year deal with the Raiders on Thursday.

+''Love the kid, man.
+He's cool,'' Cook said. ''He's a real down to earth guy.
+I enjoy talking with him about the offensive system and different plays that they run and how they see me fitting in this offense.''

 Cook helps upgrade a position group that already includes Clive Walford and Lee Smith as the Raiders look to build on last season's 12-4 record that ended a 13-year playoff drought.
-NFL Network first reported the deal with Cook and said it is worth $12.2 million over two years with $5 million guaranteed in the first year.

 Walford's development has been slowed by offseason injuries during his two years in the NFL and he has 61 catches for 688 yards and six TDs in his career.
 Smith is one of the league's best blocking tight ends and is coming back from a broken leg.